riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 address as an implicit first parameter.

-The stack grows downwards and the stack pointer shall be aligned to a 128-bit boundary upon procedure entry, except for the RV32E ABI, where it need only be aligned to 32 bits.
+The stack grows downwards and the stack pointer shall be aligned to a 128-bit boundary upon procedure entry.
 In the standard ABI, the stack pointer must remain aligned throughout procedure execution.
 Non-standard ABI code must realign the stack pointer prior to invoking standard ABI procedures.
 The operating system must realign the stack pointer prior to invoking a signal handler; hence,